nrwl/workshop-nx-labs/rxjs/lab-5.md

   }
 ```

-Now update the `TicketListComponent` HTML template to render the current ticket count.
+Now, let's update the `TicketListComponent` HTML template to render the current count of tickets marked as 'to-work'.

   ```html
      <div>Tickets to work: {{ ticketsToWork$ | async }}</div>
   ```

-1. (Bonus: add a way to remove a ticket id to work so they can be toggled on and off from the ticket details view.)

 ----